-The Annual fieldwork report will contain a comprehensive description of all inventory, evaluation, assessment, and resolution measures that were conducted or implemented during that field season.
-Within 6 months of completion of the field season, AGDC will provide the Annual Fieldwork Report to Consulting Parties, redacted as necessary, for a 30-day review and comment period.
+The Annual Fieldwork Report will contain a comprehensive description of all inventory, evaluation, and assessment conducted, and resolution measures implemented during that field season.
+Within 6 months of completion of the field season, AGDC will provide the Annual Fieldwork Report to Consulting Parties for a 60-day review and comment period.
 This review period is consistent with each of the included elements as defined in the PA: evaluations (PA IV.C.ii), assessments of effect (PA IV.C.ii-iii), and recommended resolutions for adverse effects (PA IV.D.ii).
-FERC must seek concurrence from PA Signatories in order for AGDC to finalize the report and its findings.
+AGDC will address any comments and provide a revised report for concurrence.

 8.3.
-Treatment Reports
+Standalone Treatment Reports